GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 NOTE: Some organizations use terms more specifically, these are the general definitions.

-- Command line interface
+- Command line interface (CLI)
   - Text session where the user enters commands with options and arguments.
-Output is displayed from the operating system (OS)
+Output is displayed from the OS
 - Shell
-  - Program that takes commands from the keyboard and interprets them for the operating system
+  - Program that takes commands from the keyboard and interprets them for the OS
   - `bash` acts the default shell for most Linux distributions
   - In Windows there is a language called PowerShell
   - Other shells are available such as: `zsh`, `fish`